ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container-k8/readme.md

 ### 4. Test
 We will test the service using a simple Python client program.
 The client code is under the directory `Watson-NLP/Watson-NLP-Container-k8/Client`.
+Note that the client command is specific to the model build above.
+If you are using your own model, you will have to change the client code.

-Assuming we start in the Runtime directory:
+Assuming that you start in the Runtime directory:
 ```
 cd ../Client
 ```